crystal-lang/rfcs/text/0014-general-timeouts.md

     loop do
       return true if lock_impl?

+      # 1. set the timeout
       res = Fiber.timeout(limit - Time.monotonic) do |token|
+        # 2. save the cancelation token
         enqueue_waiter(Fiber.current, token)

+        # 3. the fiber will now be suspended...
       end
+      # 4. and, the fiber has resumed

       return false if res.expired?
     end
   end